felixlopz/hubrise-test-task/content/contributing/en/screenshots-guide.md

 This guide includes useful information that can be used when contributing screenshots to the HubRise website.

-## Illustrative Screenshots
+## General Information

 Screenshots should be placed after the first descriptive text in a section.

-Screenshots of an interface should not be referred to in documentation unless they represent a specific example.
+Screenshots of an user interface should not be referred to in documentation unless they represent a specific example.
 No need for “_This screenshot…_”

 Placing a screenshot or animated GIF may be accompanied with “_This example demonstrates_” or “_This example shows…._” if the example demonstrates non-standard behaviour.